Splunk App for Unix and Linux

 - Information about processes, the files they open, and other resources they use.

-The app presents this data to you with pre-built reports and dashboards to give you full visibility into your system's operation.
+The app has pre-built reports and dashboards for visibility into your system's operation.

 Central Visibility Into Operational Health